 Research board

-The AGEM research board consists of approximately eight senior AGEM researchers, at least one representative from each of the AGEM research programs.
+The AGEM research board consists of approximately nine senior AGEM researchers, at least one representative from each of the AGEM research programs.
 The research board meets approximately once per two months with the AGEM directors and policy officers to discuss AGEM policy.
 More information can be found here.

 Young AGEM

-Young AGEM is currently made up of four AGEM mid-career researchers.
+They aim to support PhD candidates and post-doctoral researchers (early-mid career researchers) in several ways, for example by organizing scientific and network events.
 If you have any questions about your role or your possibilities within AGEM as a Young AGEM researcher, you can send an email to youngagem@amsterdamumc.nl.

 Signe Mosegaard Nielsen